MrHedmad/blog/content/posts/archinstall.md

 +++
-title = "Arch Installation"
-description = "All the steps I use to install Arch on my tiny laptop.
+title = "Arch Linux Installation" description = "All the steps I use to install Arch on my laptop.
 May be useful to future me or to someone who needs a quick reference guide." date = "2022-04-10"
 +++